LinkedIn for Master’s Students: How to Use the Platform Effectively While Getting Your Degree

 Join Relevant Groups

 Meeting new people online, especially in a professional context, can be challenging.
 The LinkedIn group feature is like groups on Facebook but for professionals in specific industries.
-Enter a topic of interest such as marketing or industrial engineering, for example, in the LinkedIn search bar then click on the groups tab.
+Enter a topic of interest to you in the LinkedIn search bar — for example, marketing or industrial engineering — then click on the “groups” tab.
 You’ll get a listing of groups related to your topic that you can join.
 Consider joining groups for alumni from your university or for specific organizations you’re a member of on campus.

 Participate in Discussions

-While LinkedIn is a great place to showcase your work, it’s also a place to have conversations.
+While LinkedIn is a great place to showcase your work, the platform is driven by conversation.
 As posts from your contacts pop up in your feed, make comments to participate in the discussion to strengthen relationships with your professional network and showcase your industry knowledge.
-Participating in discussions before graduation establishes you as an informed presence in your field and might connect you with a job possibility down the line.
+Participating in discussions before graduation establishes you as an informed presence in your field and may connect you with a job prospect down the line.

 Breaking Down the Elements of a Quality Master’s Student LinkedIn Profile

-Your LinkedIn profile is the most important part of LinkedIn.
-It’s where classmates and professors as well as industry professionals and hiring managers learn more about your experiences and what makes you stand out from others.
-There are a lot of sections to your profile, though, and it can be confusing knowing what to say in each.
+Your profile is the most important part of your LinkedIn presence.
+It’s where classmates, professors, industry professionals, and hiring managers learn more about your experiences and what makes you stand out from others.
+While you’re likely spending a lot of time mastering graduate-level writing in school, this kind of writing is different.
+There are many different sections to your profile, for example, and it can be confusing knowing what to say in each.
 Below is a walk-through of what you should include in the various sections of your LinkedIn profile.

 A Professional Headshot